osdldbt/dbt2/doc/user-guide.rst

 1. Use the DBT-2 AppImage because it is packaged with database management system client libraries and post processing analytical packages, thus minimizing system software setup.
-2. Use a system where the database is already running and you have privileges to created a database, because these steps don't help with database installation or configuration.
+2. Use a system where the database is already running and you already created a database, because these steps don't help with database installation or configuration.
 3. Use the event-driven multi-process driver, which opens 1 database connection per processor on the system by default and minimizes the number of tiers used for testing.